Developing smart contracts in Rust#

 }

-To get more control, and in this case, more efficiency, we can deserialize the parameter using the Read trait:
+To get more control, and in this case, more efficiency, you can deserialize the parameter using the Read trait:

 #[receive(contract = "parameter_example", name = "receive_optimized", mutable)]